 How Are APR and Interest Rates Calculated?

-Interest rates and APR are determined by a wide variety of factors, some of which that are entirely out of your control.
+Interest rates and APR are determined by a wide variety of factors, some of which are entirely out of your control.
 Interest rates go up and down depending on inflation, the broader economy, market conditions, and the lender you end up choosing.
 These factors are constantly changing, which is why mortgage rates are always fluctuating.

 There are other aspects that you are within your control that play a part in calculating what your interest rates will be.
 Lenders will take your credit history, how big your down payment will be, your debt-to-income ratio, and other personal finance factors into account when determining your interest rate.
 A higher credit score will secure you a lower interest rate.

-Once the interest rate has been determined by the lender, the APR is calculated by adding on the all the additional fees the lender wants to charge and subtracting whatever points you decide to pay upfront.
+Once the interest rate has been determined by the lender, the APR is calculated by adding on all the additional fees the lender wants to charge and subtracting whatever points you decide to pay upfront.

 Why Is APR Higher Than Interest Rate?

-As the interest rate and APR are often confused with one another, it can be off putting when people when they see that the APR is higher than the interest rate they saw advertised for the loan they applied for.
+As the interest rate and APR are often confused with one another, it can be off putting when people see that the APR is higher than the interest rate they saw advertised for the loan they applied for.
 But, as we mentioned above, APR and interest rates are two different things.
 For example, mortgage lenders often include origination fees, discount points, and closing costs in the APR.
 Because of this, your loan’s APR will be higher than the interest rate.

-How To Save On Interest
+How To Save On An Interest Rate

 How much interest you end up needing to pay on any loan you get approved for will depend greatly on your credit score.
 Subprime borrowers pose more of a credit risk to lenders than borrowers with a good or excellent credit score.
 Because of this, lenders tend to increase the interest rate they charge so they can make more of a profit to offset the possible loss they are risking by lending to poor credit borrowers.
 If you are looking to get a competitive interest rate on your mortgage, it might be a good idea to improve your credit score before applying for loans.